avaneev/prvhash/README.md

 self-starting sequence is one of the most questionable aspects of this PRNG system.
-On the other hand, the self-starting sequence can be avoided by replacing `lcg` with any non-zero random value the moment `lcg` reaches zero state, or forcibly injecting an message entropy when `lcg` turns zero: according to `PractRand` tests, both these approaches are good solutions to this nuance.
+On the other hand, the self-starting sequence can be avoided by replacing `lcg` with any non-zero random value the moment `lcg` reaches zero state, or forcibly injecting a message entropy when `lcg` turns zero: according to `PractRand` tests, both these approaches are good solutions to this nuance.